Omashree/gas_utility_service/README.md

   - Admin Interface: Access the Django admin interface at /admin to manage users, service requests, and other administrative tasks.

 # User Roles
-  **- Customer**: Can submit and track service requests, and manage their account information.
+  - **Customer**: Can submit and track service requests, and manage their account information.
-  **- Support Representative**: Can manage and resolve service requests through the Django admin interface.
+  - **Support Representative**: Can manage and resolve service requests through the Django admin interface.

 # Configuration Settings
-  **- Database**: By default, the application uses SQLite.
+  - **Database**: By default, the application uses SQLite.
 Modify settings.py to configure a different database if needed.
-  **- Static Files**: Static files are served from the static/ directory.
+  - **Static Files**: Static files are served from the static/ directory.
 Ensure the STATIC_URL and STATIC_ROOT settings are configured correctly.

 # Contributing
   - Fork the repository.